normalvector/ue4_basic_toolkit/README.md

 A collection of material functions to make it easier to create new materials, all prefixed with **NVec** to help keep them separate from any other material functions which may be part of the setup.

 * **NVecApplyNormalStrength** - Scales a normal map to the strength indicated, either strengthening or weakening the effect.
+* **NVecSimpleHeightmapDisplacement** - Calculates the vector displacement for a heightmap, with scaling.
 * **NVecTintColor** - Simple desaturation/tint function to allow user-control over colours.

 ### ```Content\\Materials\\SimplePBR```